dparson55/NRFLite/README.md

-**_Nov 18: 2-pin mode is now working!_**  After learning to use an oscilloscope and doing lots of troubleshooting, operation with the 2MBPS data rate is working perfectly.
-1MBPS and 250KBPS data rates experience a few dropped packets in certain situations but I think they are good enough for release.
-I started work on the examples and should have everything ready by the end of the month.
+**_Nov 18: 2-pin support with a 2MBPS data rate is now working!_**  After learning to use an oscilloscope and doing lots of troubleshooting, operation with a 2MBPS data rate is working perfectly on ATtiny's and ATmega's at various clock speeds.
+Unfortunately the 1MBPS and especially the 250KBPS data rates are putting up a fight.
 - [x] Implement ATtiny85 @ 1MHz, ATtiny84 @ 1MHz and 8MHz, and Arduino Uno @ 16MHz.
+- [ ] Troubleshoot dropped packets at 1MBPS and 250KBPS data rates.
 - [ ] Create examples.
 - [ ] Perform release (will be version 2.0.0).
 Arduino development environments < 1.5 will no longer be supported.
 - [ ] Create tutorial video.